 If your Research project concerns a science collection or museum, or if the nature of your investigation is 'scientific', you can receive a Master of Science (MSc) degree.

 Modules shown represent choices available to current students.
 The range of modules available and the content of any individual module may change in future years.

 This is an exempted course under the Non-local Higher and Professional Education (Regulation) Ordinance.
 It is a matter of discretion for individual employers to recognize any qualification to which this course may lead.

-Prospective candidates will either have gained a first class or second class degree, which can be in any subject area, or be able to demonstrate equivalent skills and aptitudes through the possession of a professional or vocational qualification and/or the accrual of relevant work experiences.
-Relevant experience can come from a wide spectrum of work or voluntary environments but clear evidence of this experience must be provided.
+- Or be able to demonstrate equivalent skills and aptitudes through the possession of a professional or vocational qualification and/or the accrual of relevant work experiences.
+Relevant experience can come from a wide spectrum of work or voluntary environments but clear evidence of this experience must be provided

-Candidates without a degree will be asked to complete an assessment, such as an essay, so as to demonstrate your readiness for postgraduate study.
-Clear guidance will be provided on the assessment criteria.
+If you do not have a degree, you will be asked complete an assessment, such as an essay, so as to demonstrate your readiness for postgraduate study.
+Clear guidance will be provided on assessment criteria.
 You may also be required to attend an interview.

 HK$200 (Non-refundable)Course Fee

-Application Form Application form for University of LeicesterEnrolment Method
+Application Form Application Form (University of Leicester)Enrolment Method